Improved limits on solar axions and bosonic dark matter from the CDEX-1B experiment using the profile likelihood ratio method: AXION SENSITIVITY ANALYSIS AND RESULTS

 \subsection{14.4 keV Solar Axion}

 The signal of solar axions produced in the $^{57}$Fe magnetic transition on the spectrum is a monochromatic Gaussian peak around 14.4 keV with width determined by resolution, which is about 84 eV ($\sigma$) under this situation.
 The fitting range is limited to 14.06 keV to 14.76 keV, about $\pm4\sigma$, and a polynomial function is used to described the background in this range.
-The 90\% C.L result is shown in Fig.~\ref{fig:fe_fit} and the rate of this kind of axion is found to be less than 0.029 counts$\cdot$kg$^{-1}$$\cdot$d$^{-1}$.
+The 90\% C.L result is shown in Fig.~\ref{fig:fe_fit} and the rate of this kind of axion is found to be less than 0.029 counts$\cdot$kg$^{-1}$$\cdot$day$^{-1}$.
 For a low-mass axion at 0 keV, this result translates to a 90\% C.L. constraint on the coupling:

-Scanning the axion mass from 0 keV to 14.4 keV, we obtained the upper limits for $g_{AN}^{eff}\times{g}_{Ae}$ shown in Fig.~\ref{fig:fe57}.
-Wihtin the framework of a specific axion model, KSVZ or DFSZ, the limits on the couplings $g_{Ae}$ can constrain axion mass $m_{A}$ directly.
-Using the assumption of parameters mentioned in section II (B), CDEX-1B excludes the mass range 7.3 eV $< m_A <$ 14.4 keV for DFSZ axions, and 141.2 eV $< m_A <$ 14.4 keV for KSVZ axions.
+Scanning the axion mass from 0 keV to 14.4 keV, we obtained the model-independent limit of $g_{AN}^{\rm eff}\times{g}_{Ae}$ shown in Fig.~\ref{fig:fe57}.
+Within the framework of a specific axion model, KSVZ or DFSZ, the limits on the couplings $g_{Ae}$ can constrain axion mass $m_{A}$ directly.
+Using the assumption of parameters mentioned in section II (B), CDEX-1B excludes the mass range 7.3 $\rm eV/c^2$ $< m_A <$ 14.4 $\rm keV/c^2$ for DFSZ axions, and 141.2 $\rm eV/c^2$ $< m_A <$ 14.4 $\rm keV/c^2$ for KSVZ axions.